E-commerce

 Validate themes and clarify codes

-Nielsen Norman Group documentation on thematic analysis recommends submitting themes to critique: a theme should be well supported by the data, with enough instances to be useful, and it is relevant to involve other people who have read the data to limit interpretation bias.
-In an e-commerce context, have support and product teams review the synthesis before locking in a roadmap: you will quickly detect readings that are too optimistic or too defensive.
+Nielsen Norman Group’s documentation on thematic analysis recommends subjecting themes to scrutiny: a theme must be well supported by the data, with enough instances to be useful, and it is relevant to involve other people who have read the data to limit interpretation bias.
+In an e-commerce context, have support and product review the synthesis before freezing a roadmap: you will quickly spot overly optimistic or overly defensive readings.

 Step 3: Extract verifiable insights

-An actionable insight links an observation to a causal hypothesis and a course of action.
-Avoid unsupported generalizations: replace "customers don’t like delivery" with "several independent feedback items mention a gap between the announced timeframe and carrier tracking on line X." Combine qualitative and quantitative data: approximate tag frequency, changes in ticket volume for a given issue, correlation with a drop-off rate at a specific funnel step.
+An actionable insight connects an observation to a cause hypothesis and an action path.
+Avoid unsupported generalizations: replace « customers don't like delivery » with « several independent feedback items mention a gap between the promised delivery time and carrier tracking on line X ».
+Cross qualitative with quantitative: approximate tag frequency, changes in ticket volume for a given issue, correlation with an abandonment rate at a step in the funnel.

-The goal is not to reach absolute statistical certainty at the outset: it is to produce testable, prioritized hypotheses.
-For structured implementation of changes, also see the 5 steps to implement feedback.
+The goal is not to achieve absolute statistical certainty at the outset: it is to produce testable, prioritized hypotheses.
+For the structured implementation of changes, see also the 5 steps to implement feedback.

 Step 4: Prioritize and plan actions

-Prioritize using an impact grid (on satisfaction, revenue, support cost) and feasibility (technical effort, dependencies, risks).
-High-impact, low-effort “quick wins” should be delivered first: they demonstrate the value of the approach and secure attention for major initiatives.
+Prioritize using an impact grid (on satisfaction, revenue, support costs) and feasibility (technical effort, dependencies, risks).
+High-impact, low-effort “quick wins” should come first: they demonstrate the value of the approach and help fund attention given to larger projects.

 Quadrant | Interpretation | Typical example |